wp-e-commerce/WP-e-Commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==
+= 3.8.10 =
+* New: Coupon UI is revamped.
+* New: [Shipwire] Addition of Shipping Services, Economy, Plus & Premium.
+* Change: After filling out a registration form, the user is logged in.
+* Change: Limit quantity of individual products that can be added to the cart.
+Default value is filterable.
+* Change: Remove FPDF which is not used any more.
+* Change: Return cart item messages as key => value array rather than HTML.
+* Change: Variation table class orderby to 'menu_order title'
+* Change: When displaying packing slip, form data should be output in the same order as that of checkout page.
+* Fix: "you save" prices are not correct on variations with a value over 1000
+* Fix: Cart widget missing closing </div> tag.
+* Fix: Display the "You save" price as a currency, not just a raw unformatted number
+* Fix: Ensure all variations are deleted when deleting a product.
+* Fix: Foreign characters are not displayed correctly in packing slip.
+* Fix: Improved performance with variations.
+* Fix: JavaScript error when no variations exist in admin.
+* Fix: Make sure Add / Edit Product page respects decimal and thousands separators set in Settings->Store->General.
+* Fix: Manual / Test Payment instructions don't appear on transaction results page and email.
+* Fix: Only print Google Analytics scripts on transaction results footer
+* Fix: PHP Warnings when bulk editing variations.
+* Fix: Prevent old paypal express from hijacking new paypal express callback.
+* Fix: Product category pages don't respect pagination and sort order settings.
+* Fix: Re-generate products pages' IDs after plugin reactivation.
+* Fix: Refactor user account page
+* Fix: SQL IN error in wpsc_populate_also_bought_list().
+* Fix: Switching a purchase log status to "Closed Order" doesn't reduce stocks.
+* Fix: WPML compatibility
+* Fix: Wrong cache set for checkout form data.
+* Fix: split() deprecation notice in PHP 5.3+
+* Fix: stripslashes issues when duplicating products.

 = 3.8.9.5 =
 * New: Polish translation.
 * Fix: Attempt to regenerate customer ID if it's invalid to avoid fatal errors.